MU Spotlight 20/20

-My favorite Moravian College tradition is to see Mo walking around campus because I grew up with many pets and it reminds me of home.
-I also like the Moravian College cornhole boards, as many of my siblings play cornhole.
+My favorite Moravian University tradition is to see Mo walking around campus because I grew up with many pets and it reminds me of home.
+I also like the Moravian University cornhole boards, as many of my siblings play cornhole.

-One thing that many of my colleagues don’t know about me outside of my Moravian College responsibilities is …
+One thing that many of my colleagues don’t know about me outside of my Moravian University responsibilities is …

 In much of my creative writing, such as the creative non-fiction piece that I presented at the LVAIC Women’s and Gender studies conference, I write about my experience with sexual assault.
 I am sharing this with you because many survivors, especially women, carry a lot of shame regarding rape and molestation, and it is my strong belief that this needs to change.
 There needs to be open and honest communication about sexual assault, especially on college campuses.
 While this communication is often uncomfortable and painful for many, one of the best ways for our society to grow is to create the opportunity for communication.

 My typical weekend goes something like this: